Grape seed oil

 This section has been translated automatically.

-Fatty oil obtained from the seeds of grapes, hot or cold pressed.
-The oil obtained by hot pressing is a highly heatable fatty oil of neutral taste and colour (smoke point above 190 °C) with a high content (> 85%) of unsaturated fatty acids.
-Grape seed oil contains linoleic acid (58-78%), oleic acid (12-28%), stearin (3-6%) and palmitic acid (3-9%).
+Hot-pressed or cold-pressed fatty oil obtained from grape seeds.
+The oil obtained by hot pressing is a fatty oil that is neutral in taste and color, highly heatable (smoke point above 190 °C) and contains a high proportion (> 85%) of unsaturated fatty acids.
+Grape seed oil contains linoleic acid (58-78%), oleic acid (12-28%), stearic acid (3-6%) and palmitic acid (3-9%).
 Grape seed oil also contains lecithin and the natural antioxidant procyanidin.
-Cold pressed grape seed oil has a light green shimmering colour and a slightly nutty taste.
-Especially cold-pressed grape seed oil is used as a basis for cosmetic products and also for "high-quality" medicinal creams and ointments.
+Cold-pressed grape seed oil tends to have a light green iridescent color and a slightly nutty taste.
+Cold-pressed grape seed oil in particular is used as a base for cosmetic preparations and also for "high-quality" medicinal creams and ointments, see also hair oils.

 Note(s)